 3 Justification

-Uplink streaming is one of the two key use cases in the 5G Media Streaming Architecture.
-However, while TS 26.501 and TS 26.512 extensively describe and define the functionalities and APIs for downlink streaming, the uplink streaming is severely underdefined and lacks the essential features needed to the mainstream deployments.
+Uplink streaming is one of the two key use cases in the 5G Media Streaming architecture.
+However, while TS 26.501 and TS 26.512 extensively describe and define the functionalities and APIs for downlink streaming, the uplink streaming is severely underdefined in Release 16 and lacks the essential features needed to the mainstream deployments.

-Recently, the FS_5GMS-EXT study explored the 5GMSA uplink streaming features and compared them to the uplink streaming defined in TS 26.238.
-This study explored five collaboration scenarios for uplink streaming in 5GSMA architecture.
+Recently, the FS_5GMS-EXT study explored the uplink streaming features in the 5GMS architecture and compared them with uplink streaming as defined in defined in TS 26.238.
+This study explored five collaboration scenarios for uplink streaming in the 5GSM architecture.
 For each scenario, a high-level call flow was developed.
 Several gaps were identified during this process.
-Additionally, the uplink steaming features of TS 26.501 and TS 26.512 were compared with both TS 26.238 as well as the download streaming features of TS 26.501 and TS 26.512, and the missing features and functionalities are identified.
+Additionally, the uplink steaming features of TS 26.501 and TS 26.512 were compared with the downlink streaming features of TS 26.501 and TS 26.512, and the missing features and functionalities are identified.

-The goal of this work item is to add extensions to TS 26.501 and TS 26.512 to make the uplink streaming deployable in 5G networks.
+The goal of this work item is to extend TS 26.501 and TS 26.512 to make uplink streaming deployable in a 5G System.

 4 Objective